Get in touch with Tim

-Tim White has a Personal Injury client base as diverse as Australian society itself and embraces unique elements related to his varied outside interests.
+Tim White has assisted injured people for more than 25 years.
+He has a personal injury client base as diverse as Australian society itself, and embraces unique elements related to his varied outside interests and associations.

-Chief among them is Tim’s membership of the Air Force Reserves, in which he serves as a Legal Officer with the rank of Squadron Leader.
-This pursuit has inspired Tim to become one of very few Adelaide lawyers to specialise in representing Defence Force personnel and their families.
+Chief among these is Tim’s membership of the Royal Australian Air Force Reserves, in which he serves as a Legal Officer with the rank of Squadron Leader.
+This pursuit has inspired Tim to become one of few Australian lawyers to specialise in representing Defence Force members, veterans and their families in military compensation claims all around Australia.

-In addition, Tim thrives on the wide variety of his clientele – from CEO’s to apprentices.
-He devotes unquestionable commitment to clients injured in motor vehicle accidents, at work and those suffering life threatening diseases due to exposure to asbestos.
+In addition, Tim thrives on the wide variety of his clientele – from CEOs to apprentices.
+He devotes unquestionable commitment to his clients that have been injured in a large variety of circumstances.

-His desire to fight for the underdog is his strongest professional motivation; and one which has made him a pillar of the firm through his long career with TGB.
+His desire to fight for the underdog is his strongest professional motivation; and one which has made him a pillar of the firm throughout his long career with TGB.

 - Commerce Degree – University of Adelaide